PanieriLorenzo/dragon-script/docs/language reference/src/80_types/10_type_model.md

 This is okay, but we now need to know what `<...>` means, and that it has all kinds of special rules that do not resemble regular parameters.
 Ultimately it is a subjective design choice whether to use generic arguments or have meta-types.
 For Dragon, we wanted the language to have relatively little syntax.

-Now, there are probably many constructs that we haven't thought about that can be constructed using generic types, but the gist of it, is that we can write generic code, where we impose restrictions on which types the generic parameters can have.
+Now, there are probably many contypes that we haven't thought about that can be contypeed using generic types, but the gist of it, is that we can write generic code, where we impose restrictions on which types the generic parameters can have.

 Third-order and higher enters academic territory and doesn't have many practical uses.